Photocontrol of spin scalar chirality in centrosymmetric itinerant magnets

-\textit{Results.}---Figure~\ref{fig:2} shows the real-time dynamics induced by a static electric field $\bm{F}(t) = -\dot{\bm{A}}(t) = (F_0, 0)$ with $F_0 = 0.5$.
-See the ancillary file for the video of the spin configuration, spin scalar chirality, and structure factor.
+\textit{Results.} We show the real-time dynamics in Fig.~\ref{fig:2} when we apply a linearly polarized static electric field $\bm{F}(t) = -\dot{\bm{A}}(t) = (F_0, 0)$ with $F_0 = 0.5$, which precludes conventional mechanisms for inducing scalar chirality.
+See Supplemental Material~\footnote{See Supplemental Material at \href{http://link.aps.org/supplemental/10.1103/PhysRevB.108.L100407}{http://link.aps.org/supplemental/ 10.1103/PhysRevB.108.L100407} for a video of the time evolution of the spin structure, and for detailed discussions on the winding number, short-range correlation of scalar chirality, and early-time dynamics.} for a video of the spin configuration, spin scalar chirality, and structure factor.
 The dynamics can be divided into the following two stages. (i)~The collapse of the FM order ($t \lesssim 100$): After the electric field is switched on at $t = 0$, the FM correlation $S(\Gamma) = S(0,0)$ rapidly decays at $t \approx 40$ as shown in Fig.~\ref{fig:2}(b).
-At $t = 100$, the electrons uniformly occupy the lower band [the left panel of Fig.~\ref{fig:2}(c)], and $S(\bm{q})$ is finite near the Brillouin zone boundary [Fig.~\ref{fig:2}(h)].
-The instability of the FM order is induced by the non-thermal electron distribution due to the Bloch oscillation of the electrons~\cite{Ono2020}.
+At $t = 100$, the electrons uniformly occupy the lower band [the left panel of Fig.~\ref{fig:2}(c)], and $S(\bm{q})$ is finite near the Brillouin zone boundary [Fig.~\ref{fig:2}(f)].
+The instability of the FM order is induced by the inverted electron distribution in the lower band due to the Bloch oscillation of the electrons~\cite{Ono2020, Note1}.
 Here, the Bloch-oscillation period is given by $4\pi/F_0 \approx 25.1$, which is reflected in $S(\Gamma)$ shown in Fig.~\ref{fig:2}(b). (ii)~The development of the spin scalar chirality ($t \gtrsim 100$): The scalar-chiral correlation $S(\mathrm{M})$ builds up linearly in time until $t \approx 3000$.
 The scalar chirality $\chi$ starts to increase at $t \approx 3000$, and then takes the maximal value $\approx 1.1$ at $t = 5500$, as displayed in Fig.~\ref{fig:2}(a).
-The uniform spin-scalar-chiral structure is seen in Figs.~\ref{fig:2}(d) and \ref{fig:2}(f).
+The uniform spin scalar chiral structure is seen in Fig.~\ref{fig:2}(d).
 After $t \approx 5500$, the scalar chirality $\chi$ decreases down to $\approx -0.7$ while $S(\mathrm{M})$ remains constant.
-In Figs.~\ref{fig:2}(e) and \ref{fig:2}(g), we observe the spin-scalar-chiral state with $\chi < 0$ at $t = 8000$.
-For $t \gtrsim 3000$, the structure factor $S(\bm{q})$ has three peaks at $\bm{q} = (\pi,-\pi/\sqrt{3})$, $(\pi,\pi/\sqrt{3})$, and $(0,2\pi/\sqrt{3})$ as shown in Figs.~\ref{fig:2}(i) and \ref{fig:2}(j), although their values slightly deviate from $1/3$.
+In Fig.~\ref{fig:2}(e), we observe the spin scalar chiral state with $\chi < 0$ at $t = 8000$.
+For $t \gtrsim 3000$, the structure factor has three peaks at $\bm{q} = (\pi,-\pi/\sqrt{3})$, $(\pi,\pi/\sqrt{3})$, and $(0,2\pi/\sqrt{3})$ as shown in Figs.~\ref{fig:2}(g) and \ref{fig:2}(h), although their values slightly deviate from $1/3$.
 The sign of $\chi$ is unstable in time in the static field; we will later show that circularly polarized light can control and stabilize the sign.